 On my radar simply because it is known for being stunning, I have a feeling I’m going to love Park City for its wild natural beauty and its mountain town vibe.
 Not to mention our gorgeous lodgings.

 I’ve never seen the Grand Tetons (enough said, right?), and thus we’re off for a few days of hiking and exploring and breathing that gorgeous mountain air.
 And at night?
 We’ll retreat to this beautiful inn.

 Next-up, we’re off to Minneapolis to nerd out with other word geeks and eat a lot of good food.
 Since we’re staying awhile, we’ll be cozied up in an Airbnb rental near downtown.

 We’re only in Chicago for one night, but the plan involves rooftop cocktails and excellent food.

 So, my sister just got married (drinks all ’round) and we’re off to wish her and her husband luck and love and all that jazz.
 Her nuptials were actually the inspiration for this whole road trip.
-And while we’re celebrating, we’ll be hanging out in our second Omni of the trip, which is just the sort of thing you should do when attending a wedding party.

 Next up: DC, where I’m looking forward to lunching with fellow journalists and trying a couple of the bazillion foodie recommendations we’ve gotten from you guys for the area.